parnia-alipour/Deep-learning/README.md

 #### We in this technology progress are indebted to Mr. Alan Turing (gave the initial idea of artificial intelligence), John McCarthy (father of artificial intelligence and organizer of the Dartmouth Conference 1956), and in the field of deep learning Geoffrey Hinton who is known as the Godfather of AI.
 # About Deep Learning

 Deep Learning is a subfield of Machine Learning that uses artificial neural networks with many layers to automatically learn complex patterns from data.
-This method is very effective and powerful for achieving high scores in models. **However,it should be noted that deep learning does not always get the highest score; sometimes one of the classical machine learning algorithms may achieve evaluation metrics higher than the deep learning model we developed.**
+This method is very effective and powerful for achieving high scores in models. **However,it should be noted that deep learning does not always get the highest score; sometimes one of the classical machine learning algorithms may achieve evaluation metrics higher than the deep learning model we developed**

 <img src="https://github.com/parnia-alipour/Deep-learning/blob/master/ai2.png?raw=true" width="500">